hs7t/yay/README.md

 `yay` makes supporting more platforms easier by abstracting the shell away.

-With `! print meta.title`, we're printing the value of the `meta` property `title` to the user's console.
+With `! print "Hello, world!"`, we're printing the string "Hello, world!" to the user's console.
 Awesome!

 The next instruction looks like this: